library(lme4); library(lmerTest); library(emmeans); library(performance)

 yield | wheat yield |

-Firstly, let’s verify the class of variables in the dataset using str()
+First, let’s verify the class of variables in the data set using str()

 function in base R